 A seal is a category and a gasket is one of the important types of seal.
 Apart from the gasket, you can find several others forms of seal such as shaft seals, mechanical seals, valve stem seals, liquid sealants, O-ring seals, rotary seals and many more.

 The process of manufacturing seal involves a lot of machining and a specific size seal material.
-It is referred as an engineered product and designed under special conditions.
-Seals are also known for showing characteristics which gaskets are failing to offer.
-This is the reason why seal can provide better functionalities when compared it with the gasket products.
+It is referred to as an engineered product and designed under special conditions.
+Seals are also known for showing characteristics that gaskets are failing to offer.
+This is the reason why a seal can provide better functionalities when compared it with gasket products.

-A gasket is referred as a static piece which can be used to close the leakage between two parts which are static and doesn’t show any relative motion.
-On the other hand, a seal is a dynamic piece that is used to avoid leakage between two parts which show sliding or relative motion.
-Another essential functionality of seal over gasket is that it doesn’t allow foreign particles like dirt or dust to enter into the joint.
+A gasket is referred to as a static piece that can be used to close the leakage between two parts that are static and doesn’t show any relative motion.
+On the other hand, a seal is a dynamic piece that is used to avoid leakage between two parts that show sliding or relative motion.
+Another essential function of a seal cover gasket is that it doesn’t allow foreign particles like dirt or dust to enter into the joint.

 In case the gasket breaks down, you need to replace the existing gasket with the new one.
-However, when seal breaks down, you need to replace both seals and bearing with the new ones.
-This is an application where gasket can be quite handy when compared to seal.
+However, when the seal breaks down, you need to replace both seals and the bearing with the new ones.
+This is an application where a gasket can be quite handy when compared to a seal.

-Both gasket and seal are used to avoid movement of fluid from one direction to other because of the compressive forces.
+Both gasket and seal are used to avoid the movement of fluid from one direction to another because of the compressive forces.
 However, a gasket is a non-moving object and once it is placed in a particular position, it can’t be moved.
-On the other hand, oil seals can move very quickly from one location to other.
+On the other hand, oil seals can move very quickly from one location to another.